Expanded Food & Nutrition Education Program (EFNEP)

 Families with Children

-EFNEP works with agencies who serve families with children.
-A series of 6 EFNEP nutrition education sessions are provided on improving dietary needs to reduce the risk of chronic diseases (e.g., childhood/adult obesity, hypertension, heart disease, and diabetes); menu planning; stretching your food dollars; food safety to prevent food borne illness; recipe demonstrations, and incorporating physically activity on a daily basis.
+EFNEP works with agencies that serve families with children.
+A series of 6 EFNEP nutrition education sessions are provided on improving dietary needs to reduce the risk of chronic diseases (e.g., childhood/adult obesity, hypertension, heart disease, and diabetes); menu planning; stretching your food dollars; food safety to prevent foodborne illness; recipe demonstrations, and incorporating physical activity daily.

 How much weight should I gain?
 What type of food can I eat?
 I am a teenager; can I still eat fast food like I did before I was pregnant?
 These are questions that can confuse most women who are pregnant for the first time.
 EFNEP will assist you in answering these questions and more.